-Article 2831 - Deciding issues arising during the execution of a judgement entered against a convicted person subject to extradition to Georgia
+Article 283^1 - Deciding issues arising during the enforcement of a judgment rendered against a convicted person subject to extradition to Georgia

-- 1. If a competent body of a foreign state makes a decision to refuse to satisfy, in full or in part, a motion for the extradition of a convicted person to Georgia for the execution of a judgement, this fact shall immediately be reported to the court that rendered the judgement. - 2.
-After receiving the notification provided for by paragraph 1 of this article, the court that has rendered the judgement shall make a decision to defer, in full or in part, the execution of the judgement. - 3.
-The issue of full or partial deferral of the execution of a judgement shall be reviewed by the court that has delivered the judgement, without oral hearing, at any time after receiving the notification specified by paragraph 1 of this article, but not later than 48 hours after the convicted person is transferred to the relevant authorities of Georgia. - 4.
-In cases provided for by this article, the execution of a judgement shall be deferred in full or in part for the period when the execution of a judgement delivered against a convicted person extradited to Georgia was impossible to execute under Article 16(2) of the Law of Georgia on International Cooperation in Criminal Law. - 5.
-The court that delivered a judgement with respect to the issue referred to in paragraph 2 of this article, shall deliver a ruling, a copy of which shall be sent to the convicted person and to the Special Penitentiary Service. - 6.
-The ruling provided for by paragraph 5 of this article shall, in addition to other data, include information about which part of the judgement is subject to execution and to full or partial deferral. - 7.
-If a court decides to defer, in full or in part, the execution of a judgement, and the convicted person is entitled to appeal the judgement, the running of the time limit for filing the appeal as prescribed by this Code shall start from the time when there no longer exists the impeding circumstance stipulated by Article 16(2) of the Law of Georgia on International Cooperation in Criminal Law. - 8.
-A judgement deferred in full or in part shall be subject to immediate execution after the impeding circumstance stipulated by Article 16(2) of the Law of Georgia on International Cooperation in Criminal Law has been eliminated.
-If a person is in hiding, the court that rendered the judgement, shall, sitting alone, make a decision on starting a search for the convicted person through the police.
+1. If a competent body of a foreign state makes a decision to dismiss, in full or in part, a motion for the extradition of a convicted person to Georgia for the enforcement of a judgment, this fact shall immediately be reported to the court that rendered the judgment.

+2. After receiving the notification provided for by paragraph 1 of this article, the court that has rendered the judgment shall make a decision to defer, in full or in part, the enforcement of the judgment.

+3. The issue of full or partial deferral of the enforcement of a judgment shall be reviewed by the court that has delivered the judgment, without an oral hearing, at any time after receiving the notification specified by paragraph 1 of this article, but not later than 48 hours after the convicted person is transferred to the relevant authorities of Georgia.

+4. In cases provided for by this article, the enforcement of a judgment shall be deferred in full or in part for the period when the enforcement of a judgment rendered against a convicted person extradited to Georgia was impossible to enforce under Article 16(2) of the Law of Georgia on International Cooperation in Criminal Matters.

+5. The court that rendered a judgment with respect to the issue provided for by paragraph 2 of this article, shall deliver a ruling, a copy of which shall be sent to the convicted person and to the Special Penitentiary Service.

+6. The ruling provided for by paragraph 5 of this article shall, in addition to other data, include information about which part of the judgment is subject to enforcement and to full or partial deferral.

+7. If a court decides to defer, in full or in part, the enforcement of a judgment, and the convicted person is entitled to appeal the judgment, the running of the time limit for filing the appeal as prescribed by this Code shall start from the time when there no longer exists the impeding circumstance provided for by Article 16(2) of the Law of Georgia on International Cooperation in Criminal Matters.

+8. A judgment deferred in full or in part shall be subject to immediate enforcement after the impeding circumstance provided for by Article 16(2) of the Law of Georgia on International Cooperation in Criminal Matters has been eliminated.
+If a person is in hiding, the court that rendered the judgment, shall, sitting alone, make a decision on starting a search for the convicted person through the police.